pnf/talks/lenses/foo.md

 ### What is best?

 * <!-- .element: class="fragment" data-fragment-index="1" --> Minimize \\( \tau_T / \tau_R \\)
- * <!-- .element: class="fragment" data-fragment-index="1" --> For a compiler, go to town with mutable/dynamic.
+ * <!-- .element: class="fragment" data-fragment-index="1" --> For a compiler, go to town with mutable/dynamic,
- * <!-- .element: class="fragment" data-fragment-index="1" --> For a one year of nightly batch you want immutable/static.
+ * <!-- .element: class="fragment" data-fragment-index="1" -->  but generally you want immutable/static.
 * <!-- .element: class="fragment" data-fragment-index="2" --> In Clojure, use type <u>judiciously</u>.
  * <!-- .element: class="fragment" data-fragment-index="2" --> Totally untyped will someday be seen as crazy.
  * <!-- .element: class="fragment" data-fragment-index="2" --> But don't try to be Haskell.